Skip to content

 Step 2: Generate a New SSH Key Pair

-Use the ssh-keygen command to generate a new key pair.
-You can specify a unique name for each key pair to avoid overwriting existing ones.
+Use the ssh-keygen command to create a new key pair.
+You can customize the directory and file name so each key pair is unique.
+Two common variations:

 sh